jostw/react-tinyscrollbar/README.md

 React.render(<Example />, document.getElementById("example"));
 ```

-- Wrap the component with React Tinyscrollbar.
+1. Wrap the component with React Tinyscrollbar.
-- Scrollbar appears when the content exceed the given height prop.
+2. Scrollbar appears when the content exceed the given height prop.
 Otherwise, the content remains its own height.
-- Since Tinyscrollbar depends on [jQuery](http://jquery.com/), make sure it is included before using React Tinyscrollbar.
+3. Since Tinyscrollbar depends on [jQuery](http://jquery.com/), make sure it is included before using React Tinyscrollbar.

+## Development

+- Use ` npm start ` for watching files and developing.
+Open ` http://localhost:8080 ` to see an example page.
+- Use ` npm run build ` for production.

+## Contribute

+Pull requests are welcome :)

+## License

+MIT